vbanai/Linear_and_Logistic_Regression_Projects/README.md

 1.)
 TABULAR DATA PREDICTION </br>

-The "Tabular playground 2021 linear regression" project presents several solution for a Kaggle competition  </br>
+The "Tabular playground 2021 linear regression" project presents several solutions for a Kaggle competition  </br>
 assigment.
 Competitors had to predict a continuous target based on a number of feature columns given in  </br>
 the data.
 All of the feature columns, cont1 - cont14 are continuous.
 The dataset is quite approachable  </br>
 to achieve relatively good results in the begining, but it is tough to improve the predictions. </br>